 The salmon was great; nice texture, strong enough kick from the miso and richness from the creme fraiche.

 After that was devoured, I ordered my main- the roasted Cornish cod.
 This was so beautifully cooked!
-It almost in melted in my mouth whilst the buttery notes came through.
+It almost melted in my mouth whilst the buttery notes came through.
 Lets not ignore the foam that was generously dressed all over the plate.
 I felt like it gave the cod a nice boost in flavour because the cod itself was slightly under-seasoned.
 Also, I enjoyed eating the bed of spinach.

 Mother ordered the charred côte de porc which was glorious!
 It had a wonderful grilled flavour and a sweetness from the glazed skin.
 However, it's chewiness made me a little less envious of her choice.